The main objective of the curriculum is to offer a good foundation in electrical sciences.

 - Demonstrate expertise and versatility in the sciences and technology

-- Formulate and analyse complex problems
+- Formulate and analyze complex problems

 - Adopt an applied scientific approach